 North Carolina!
 Home to the biggest rivalry in college sports: NC State vs. Wake Forest.
 Right?
 That feels right.
 You know what else does?
 Voting.
-Here's what you need to know about Election Day in the Tar Heel State.Register To Vote
+North Carolina will be holding its statewide primary and general elections on March 8 and November 8, respectively.
+Local elections will be taking place on April 26 as well.
+Here's what you need to know about Election Day in the Tarheel State.
+(Source: Ballot Ready)BE A VOTER

-Early Voting (General)
+Early Voting (Primary)

-Absentee Ballot Request Deadline
+Primary Absentee Ballot Request Deadline

-How do I register to vote?
+How do I make sure I'm registered to vote?

-Can I vote without leaving my house?
+Can I vote by mail?

-Can I vote early?
+Can I vote early? (primary)

 Do I need an ID?